quicwg/base-drafts/draft-ietf-quic-transport.md

 the frame.
 Generally, this means sending the frame in a packet with the highest level of packet protection to avoid the packet being discarded.
-However, during the handshake, it is possible that more advanced packet protection keys are not available to a peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.
+However, during the handshake, it is possible that more advanced packet protection keys are not available to the peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.

 If the handshake is confirmed, endpoints MUST send any CONNECTION_CLOSE frames